 The key idea is that you generally pay less tax on money your employer pays into super on your behalf than you do on money you take home in your pay packet.

-There are many rules with a transition to retirement strategy, so it's best to talk to a Tasplan financial expert to make sure it's the right option for you.
+There are many rules with a transition to retirement strategy, so it's best to get advice to make sure it's the right option for you.

-Chat to one of our financial experts to see if a transition to retirement strategy is right for you.
+We can help you to work out if a transition to retirement strategy is right for you.